Right to repair scheme for council tenants

 Claim compensation

-You won't get compensation if you:
+You will not get compensation if you:

-didn't report the repair
+did not report the repair

 are out at the agreed time

-don't allow the contractor access to your home
+do not allow the contractor access to your home